appditto/pippin_nano_wallet/README.md

 ## Benefits of Pippin

+The Nano developer wallet (aka "node wallet") is not recommended for production use.
+One of the goals of Pippin is to provide a production-ready external key management that can be used by developers who are using Nano.

 Pippin is the first drop-in replacement for the Nano developer wallet.
-It's incredibly easy to transition to Pippin if your application is already written to use the wallet that's bundled with the node software.
+It's incredibly easy to transition to Pippin if you are already using the Nano developer wallet.

-- Pippin is production-ready, the Nano developer wallet is not.
 - Pippin is independent of the node.
 You can use Pippin with any public RPC, so you don't have to run your own node
 - Pippin is extremely fast and lightweight
 - Pippin supports encrypted secret keys